 Rita has no such qualms.
 She knows what she is doing and she has Fred’s credit card to back her up.

 One of the rental car attendants sitting behind the counter and staring at his computer screen, finally notices the two of us and comes out through a side door to talk to us.
 He is tall, black, gorgeous, and has an accent I can’t place.
 I immediately want to find out what other language he speaks, but it’s Rita’s show and I have to stand back and keep my mouth shut.
 They talk about Rita’s online order and eventually move on to her travel plans.
 When he asks where we come from, I see an opening and ask him where he’s from.
 I always do it when people ask where I am from after they hear my accent.
-It’s my way of putting them in their place: You think I’m a foreigner because of my accent, then I’ll treat you like one as well.
+It’s my way of putting them in their place: If you think I’m a foreigner because of my accent, then I’ll treat you like one as well.
 This time, though, it is I who is curious about an accent and somewhat shameless about asking that question.

 “Angola,” he says.

-I would have never guessed Angola, but of course it makes total sense.
-Angola was a colony of Portugal until the 1970s, so naturally people from Angola would come to live, work, and study in Portugal.
+I would have never guessed Angola, but of course, it makes total sense.
+Angola was a colony of Portugal until the 1970s, so naturally, people from Angola would come to live, work, and study in Portugal.
 Brazilians do it too.
 This tiny country on the edge of the Iberian Peninsula is viewed by some of them as the motherland, although it was probably not very maternal at the time of colonization.
 Luckily for them, Portugal desperately needs immigrants because its weak economy sends its own young citizens all over Europe and even the United States in search of good jobs.
 Interestingly, this man who seems trapped inside a suit and tie and a boring job in a small corner of this airport is not the first Angolan I’ve met or tried to talk to in Portuguese.
 About ten years ago, I met a woman from Angola who came to study business administration at a university where I was teaching at the time in Monterey.
 She had a Russian name because her father was a revolutionary communist who at the time of her birth was fighting to free Angola from the oppressive colonial regime.
 I named her Jasmine because Olga was a name too dreary and uninspiring to call a woman who looked more like Princess Jasmine from Aladdin than a Soviet babushka.
 I learned a lot about Angola when I practiced my Portuguese with her and I loved every moment.

 Unfortunately, as usual, I can’t get into a serious conversation with the Angolan man because at issue is our rental car, not my urge to connect with Portuguese-speaking people.
 Rita seems pleased with the direction that the conversation is taking because the man offers her a free upgrade which she gladly accepts.